chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/media-connector/media-connector-fundamentals/index.md

 #### Preview Types
 The `previewType` parameter can have these values:

-- thumbnail: Used for image selection in built-in GUIs.
+- thumbnail: Used when requesting the image preview in the Variable panel.
-- mediumres: Not currently used, but may be used in the future.
+- mediumres: Used when request images in the media panel and the variable "Select image" modal.
-- highres: Used when loading images into frames.
+- highres: Used when loading images into frames in the editor in the browser.
-- fullres: Used only during `intent` type "print".
+- fullres: Used during output for requesting the images to be loaded in frames.

+!!! note "Remember Custom UIs"

+    Custom GUI editors may request previewTypes for different scenarios.

 #### Download Intents
 The `intent` parameter specifies the platform the `download` was called:

-- web: For in-browser display.
+- web: For in-browser display and image output.
-- print: For PDF or image output.
+- print: For PDF output.
 - animation: For GIF and MP4 output.

 #### Supported Formats